-This group of services in the financial sphere includes: (1) stock exchange's activities; (2) clearing house's activities; (3) management of a platform trading in digital assets; (4) management of a borrowing, investment crowdfunding platform or a multi-purpose platform; (5) management of an organized trading platform; (6) management of a private financing platform.
+This group of services in the financial sphere includes: (1) stock exchange's activities; (2) clearing house's activities; (3) management of a platform trading in digital assets; (4) management of a borrowing crowdfunding platform; (5) investment crowdfunding platform; (6) management of a private financing platform.

-AFSA provides for separate rules for the regulation of activities of the Authorized Market Institutions by securing special requirements to Authorized Market Institutions relating to finances, internal documents, conflict of interests, technical resources and other.
+AFSA provides for separate rules for the regulation of activities of the Authorized Market Institutions by securing special requirements relating to finances, internal documents, conflict of interests, technical resources and other.

 To obtain a license for carrying out the Market Activities an applicant must pay a certain fee.
-The fee for activities of a stock exchange or a clearing house is one hundred twenty-five thousand US dollars (USD 125,000), while the other types of activities require a fee in the amount of five thousand US dollars (USD 5,000) each.
+The fee for activities of a stock exchange or a clearing house is USD 125,000, for activities of a platform trading in digital assets - USD 70,000, while other types of activities require a fee in the amount of USD 5,000 each.
 When filing an application for a license with respect to several types of Market Activities, the payment is made in accordance with the procedure stipulated for applications for licenses for the Regulated Activities.